 A student may appeal their loss of financial aid eligibility based on personal injury or illness, the death of a relative, or other special circumstances.
-If the appeal is granted, the student will be eligible to receive one semester of probationary, financial aid.
-The student's SAP will be checked, again, at the end of the probationary semester.
-If the student is not meeting the SAP requirements, they will be ineligible to receive federal financial aid in the following semester.
+If the appeal is granted, the student will be eligible to receive one semester (or period during which a King's Online student attempts twelve credits) of probationary, financial aid.
+The student's SAP will be checked, again, at the end of the probationary semester (or period).
+If the student is not meeting the SAP requirements, they will be ineligible to receive federal financial aid in the following semester (or two eight-week terms for King's Online students).